IMPORTANT Please contact your local SCIC office directly to learn about the options available to you.

 - If the appraised yield falls below the established threshold level, SCIC can reduce the appraisal to zero based on the information gathered during the inspection.
 This threshold level is meant to reflect the approximate cost of harvesting a severely damaged crop.

 - Customers wanting to graze or bale an annual crop, can do so but must contact SCIC prior.

 - SCIC will conduct a pre-harvest appraisal on annual acres.

-- An SCIC adjuster will visit and set up exclosures, or producer will be instructed to leave a checkstrip.
+- An SCIC adjuster will visit and assist with setting up exclosures, or the producer will be instructed to leave a checkstrip.